Project Management Basics

 1. Poor performance.

 While the reasons might be different, it is still a negative effect.
 It means that someone will have to give some extra to cover up delays or poor quality.
-It may also mean that you will not be able to meet deadlines and fulfil your promises in time.
+It may also mean that you will not be able to meet deadlines and fulfill your promises in time.

 2. Motivation Hazards.